GENERAL SERVICE REGULATIONS

-1.2.
-To meet the criteria for international recognized accrediting agencies.
+1.1.
+To meet the criteria for internationally recognized accrediting agencies.

+1.4.
+To promote the development and maintenance of high educational and ethical standards in higher education and training using standard-setting, evaluation, and consultation processes.

 1.5.
-To promote the development and maintenance of high educational and ethical standards in higher education and training by means of standard setting, evaluation, and consultation processes.
+To implement the high-quality standards which are contained in the EAHEA Principles of Ethics.

 1.6.
-To implement the high quality standards which are contained in the EAHEA Principles of Ethics.
+To research higher education and training, distance learning, and online course programs.

 1.7.
-To conduct research in higher education and training, distance learning and online course programs.

-1.8.
-To hold conferences, seminars, webinars, workshops and meetings to support higher education and training.
+To hold conferences, seminars, webinars, workshops, and meetings to support higher education and training.

 2. Accrediting Standards and Responsibilities

 2.1.
 Adoption of Eligibility Requirements and Standards of Accreditation: The membership of EAHEA shall adopt eligibility requirements and standards for accreditation.
 Substantive changes to eligibility requirements and standards for accreditation shall require approval of a majority of the votes cast by the commissioners at a meeting at which a quorum is present.
 The Commission shall interpret and apply the eligibility requirements and standards for accreditation and shall be responsible for submitting proposed changes to the EAHEA membership for their approval.

 2.2.
 Periodic Review: The eligibility requirements and standards for accreditation shall be re-evaluated periodically by the EAHEA membership.
 The Commission shall conduct a study of the standards for accreditation at least every five years to ensure that they are adequate to evaluate the quality of higher education provided by the institutions and organizations it accredits relevant to the continuing education needs of the students.